Hi, my name is

 Ghilain Bergeron, Florent Krasnopol, Sophie Tourret

-In: 16th International Conference on Interactive Theorem Proving (2025)
+In: 16th International Conference on Interactive Theorem Proving (ITP) (2025)

 We describe the formalization in Isabelle/HOL of a framework for splitting, a theorem proving technique that extends saturation-based calculi with branching abilities.
 The framework preserves the completeness of the original calculus.
 We focus here on the simplest splitting model and provide an extension of the ordered resolution calculus with a variant of splitting called Lightweight AVATAR.